Twin Cities Real Estate Review

-There are times sellers don’t agree and insist their home is worth more.
-There are often factors that the seller didn’t take into consideration that affect the value.
+There are times sellers disagree and insist their home is worth more.
+There are often factors that the seller didn’t consider that affect the value.
 To neutralize the adverse effect of imperfections, a price adjustment is necessary.
 The price of a home should align with its condition.

-One thing I know for sure is the passage of time always brings change in its wake.
+One thing I know for sure is the passage of time always brings a change in its wake.
 Fashion, food, hairstyles, home décor, and lifestyles have become extremely sensitive to trends.
-Some embrace change and others fight it.
-Whichever the case, a constant we can depend on is trends are going to come and go regardless.
+Some embrace change, and others fight it.
+Whichever the case, a constant we can depend on is that trends will come and go regardless.

-Sifting Through The Mount Everest of Home Buyers Advice
+Sifting Through Home Buyers Advice

-Along with changes in style, there is an incredible amount of advice available about what we should hold on to and what we should let go.
-Real estate is no different, and it is essential that we weed through all the bits and pieces of information and discover what is still meaningful and what no longer serves us when we decide to put a roof over our heads.
+Along with style changes, there is an incredible amount of advice about what we should hold on to and what goes off.
+Real estate is no different, and we must weed through all the bits and pieces of information and discover what is still meaningful and what no longer serves us when we decide to put a roof over our heads.

 Purchasing a house is the most expensive buy of a lifetime for most of us.
 It is predominately a joyful experience, but a certain amount of stress is inherent in the process, especially for first-time homebuyers.
-We want to make the right choices, so we look for advice from family, friends and the internet.
-But with so many tips out there, how do we know which are keepers and which we should ignore?
+We want to make the right choices, so we seek advice from family, friends, and the internet.
+But with so many tips out there, how do we know which keepers we should ignore?
 Here are several pieces of home buying advice that have not met the test of time.

 You Will Always Be Better Off Owning Than Renting

 The 2018 housing market has sure been a wild ride.
 The year began with rapidly rising home prices and low mortgage interest rates.
 Bidding wars were the norm for highly desirable homes.
-It was not unusual for sellers to find a buyer in the first few days after putting their house up for sale, generally at full asking price or even above.
+It was not unusual for sellers to find a buyer in the first few days after putting their house up for sale, generally at the total asking price or even above.
 Sellers were riding high while buyers struggled to close a deal on a home.

 But in the last few months of the year, we begin to see a shift in the market.
 Prices are finally stabilizing or increasing at a slower pace.
 Interest rates reach 5.2 percent, an 8-year high.
-Though now rates have fallen back to 4.59 as a benchmark for a 30-year fixed rate mortgage.
+Now rates have fallen back to 4.59 as a benchmark for a 30-year fixed-rate mortgage.
 The market still favors sellers but to a lesser degree.

 2017 compared to 2018